-A handful of Perl modules which may not be present as standard in all Perl installs may also need to be installed.
-A list of required Perl modules may be found here.
+- A handful of Perl modules which may not be present as standard in all Perl installs may also need to be installed.
+Please see the list of required Perl modules for more information.

 1 Whilst we've produced basic installation guides for many of the 3rd party products listed here, we're unable to provide installation support for 3rd party software.
 Please refer to the vendor's own documentation if you require additional assistance installing or configuring their respective products.

 2 Recent builds of the XAMPP server are known to cause problems.
 XAMPP is NOT a stable/production level web server and should not be used for MIDAS.
 Please see this article for further details and alternatives.

 3 The optional "mod_perl" extension present on some Apache servers is known to cause issues and should be disabled in order to install and run MIDAS.
 If in doubt please check with your server/hosting provider first.